 We’ve all heard this word over and over again, but let’s focus on what it really means.
-You actually have to open your mouth and express how you’re feeling, not bottle it up because you’re not the “talking type”.
+You must open your mouth and express how you feel, not bottle it up because you’re not the “talking type”.
 If you are the silent type, it’s time to realize your partner can’t really know you if you refuse to speak, body language can only go so far.
 Couples need to be able to talk about the good and the bad, not sweep problems under the rug where resentment can build.
 Communication is essential.

 This is a huge issue in all relationships.
 Everyone wants to be respected; that means you respect your partner’s time, their character, heart and most importantly, their trust.
 Name calling, belittling or just being downright mean are frustrating for anyone, especially when it’s coming from the person who’s supposed to love you.
-Another big no-no is always threatening to leave the relationship; eventually, they’ll just say, “Okay”.
-Threats are dangerous, and you better plan on following through if you’re going to play that card.
+Another big no-no is constantly threatening to leave the relationship; eventually, they’ll just say, “Okay”.
+Threats are dangerous― and you better plan on following through if you play that card.

 Choose Your Battles